 After a number of issues which prevented the locomotive from hauling some main line trains it underwent a successful loaded test run in February 2020.
 This allows it to operate again on the main line.

-Following the expiry of the boiler certificate the locomotive will go into storage – possibly at Bo’ness.
+The plan was that following the expiry of the boiler certificate the locomotive would go into storage – possibly at Bo’ness.

 |Home Base||Current Status||Owner|